-1. Any preliminary engagement with the supply chain must follow clear guidelines as set out in the Procurement Act 2023, (section 16 and 17):

-- Suppliers participating in the preliminary market engagement are not put at an unfair advantage, and - Competition in relation to the award of a contract is not otherwise distorted. - 2.
+- 1. Any preliminary engagement with the supply chain must follow clear guidelines as set out in the Procurement Act 2023, (section 16 and 17): - Suppliers participating in the preliminary market engagement are not put at an unfair advantage, and - Competition in relation to the award of a contract is not otherwise distorted. - 2.
 If any preliminary market engagement has put the supplier at an unfair advantage that cannot be avoided, officers must exclude the supplier from the tender process. - 3.
-Where any preliminary market engagement is carried out, a preliminary market engagement notice must be published before a tender notice is published or provide reasons for not doing so.
+Where any preliminary market engagement is carried out, a preliminary market engagement notice 13 must be published before a tender notice is published or provide reasons for not doing so.

-B3.
+B23.
 Estimating Value

-- Before entering into any contract an estimate of contract value must be calculated.
-The estimated value is to be based on the total amount payable to the supplier over the whole contract period, net of Value Added Tax (VAT).
+- 1. Before entering into any contract an estimate of contract value must be calculated.
+The estimated value is to be based on the total amount payable to the supplier over the whole contract period, inclusivenet of Value Added Tax (VAT).
 This is to include any option(s) to vary or extend the contract as set out in the procurement documents. - 2.
-In the case of framework agreements and dynamic purchasing systems, the value to be taken into consideration shall be the maximum estimated value of all call-offs to be awarded for the total term of the framework agreement or dynamic purchasing system net of VAT. - 3.
-In the case of works contracts, the calculation of the estimated value is the total amount payable including the cost of the works and the total estimated value of the supplies and services made available to the supplier, net of VAT. - 4.
-In the case of supplies and services contracts without a fixed term or with a term greater than 48 months the estimated value shall be the monthly value multiplied by 48 net of VAT. - 5.
-The value of concession contracts shall be the estimated total turnover of the concession generated over the duration of the contract, net of VAT. - 6.
-A contract that would ordinarily be treated as a single contract, may not be divided, or disaggregated into two or more contracts solely in order to reduce the value to below any of the threshold sums mentioned in the Procurement Regulations or these CSO's. - 7.
-The value of any Contract to be undertaken in phases is the aggregated value of all phases combined.
+In the case of framework agreements and dynamic purchasing systems, the value to be taken into consideration shall be the maximum estimated value of all calloffs to be awarded for the total term of the framework agreement or dynamic purchasing system inclusivenet of VAT. - 3.
+In the case of works contracts, the calculation of the estimated value is the total amount payable including the cost of the works and the total estimated value of the supplies and services made available to the contractor supplier, inclusive net of VAT. - 4.
+In the case of supplies and services contracts without a fixed term or with a term greater than 48 months the estimated value shall be the monthly value multiplied by 48 inclusivenet of VAT. - 5.
+The value of concession contracts shall be the estimated total turnover of the concession generated over the duration of the contract, inclusivenet of VAT.

-&lt;sup>11 A preliminary market notice means a notice setting out the intention to conduct or pre-market engagement has been conducted.
+13 A preliminary market notice means a notice setting out the intention to conduct or pre-market engagement has been conducted.